Belgaum Fort: Fort structure

 Belgaum Fort is one of the oldest in the state of Karnataka.
 It had fortifications designed to repel attacks of invading armies.
 It was originally built by Bichiraja (Ratta Dynasty) in 1204.

 Built in an undulating plain, the fort has an oval shape and is surrounded by a deep and wide moat excavated in soft red stone.
 The external side is a broad esplanade with bastions which rise to about 32 ft from the bottom of the moat.
 The internal dimensions of the fort, which has a level ground, is 1000 yard in length and 800 yard in width.

 Two massive bastions flanked by a large gate, which was originally an entry gate through a bridge, has since been blocked.
 The gate now in use (said to have been designed by a Brahmin) is considered a fine specimen of Indian architecture.
 It has a guard chamber, a "groined roof once ornamented with pendants".
 The exterior of the gate is decorated with large motifs of animals and birds.
 The gateway is covered by massive doors made of iron designed for defense.
 An inscription on the top of the arch of the gate in Persian ascribes its building to Jakub Ali Khan.
 The inscription reads:

 "Jakub Ali Khan, who is a joy to the heart, by whose benevolence the world is prosperous, built the wall of the fort from its base as strong as the barrier of Sicardis."

-In 1631 AD the main gate of the fort was built.
+In 1631 the main gate of the fort was built.

 There is a western gate with an archway, which is guarded only by a chain stretched across two old cannons.
 This provides access from a sloping road crossed by a causeway over the moat.

 The fort has Hindu, Jain and Muslim architectural influence with temples and mosques within its limits, indicating cultural syncretism.
 The architectural styles seen in the mosques are of the Indo-Saracenic and Deccan type.
 The fort has been built with stones and mud.
 A wide moat runs round the fort.